peanutbutter-the-jellyfish/wiki.civmc.net/pages/new-player-guide.md

 2. Left click the crafting table with the tick to open a GUI, and select the recipe to run.
 3. Add charcoal to the furnace and left click the chest with the stick.

-Almost Every block that can be crafted using a crafting table has a factory recipe.
+Almost every block that can be crafted using a crafting table has a factory recipe.
 You can check if an item has one using the command **/item [item name]**.
 Alternatively https://civtechtree.netlify.app/items is a handy website to check out all the factories and their recipes.
 Remember if possible, always use factories (or buy items) instead of crafting.

 ### [Hiddenore](./plugins/unique/hiddenore)